 LQ and RSSI can be confusing for first time TBS Crossfire users.
 I will try to explain the differences between LQ and RSSI for Crossfire.
-I will also show you how to set it up in Betaflight and OpenTX to monitor your link quality and range.
+I will also show you how to set it up in Betaflight and OpenTX to monitor your link quality and signal strength.

 If you are new to Crossfire, check out my guide on how to setup TBS Crossfire with Betaflight.